Guidelines for Businesses Restricted by Capacity Limitations

 - Daycare Facilities

-- Other businesses, such as professional businesses, that do not engage in direct interactions with the public.
-These businesses must follow the additional guidance entitled Business Offices Operation Guidelines.
+- Other businesses, such as professional businesses, that do not engage in direct interactions with the public, except if those businesses have conference rooms or other areas where individuals congregate or gather even if informally (public spaces, foyers, etc.), those areas are limited to 10 individuals or less.
+These businesses must also follow the additional guidance entitled Business Offices Operation Guidelines.